EDE 1 – Point of Care Ultrasound One-Day Training (POCUS)

 • Intrauterine pregnancy

-The credentialing process occurs after the modules have been completed prior to the course and the required number of supervised scans have occurred during the course and onsite with certified POCUS instructors in Kuwait.
-Candidates will be required to sit and pass the 3 exams: visual, practical and written.
-Upon successful completion of the exams, the candidate will be certified after registration in the Canadian Point of Care Ultrasound Society as an independent provider.
+The credentialing process occurs after the modules have been completed and the required number of supervised scans have occurred onsite with certified POCUS instructors in Kuwait.
+Candidates will also be required to pass 3 exams: visual, practical and written.
+Upon successful completion of the exams, the candidate will be certified in the Canadian Point of Care Ultrasound Society as an Independent Practitioner.